BafflingBadger/lego-classification/README.md

 # lego-classification
-A machine learning project that classifies images of lego pieces
+A machine learning algorithm that classifies images of lego pieces using the K-nearest-neighbours classifier.